-A profound and growing challenge to human rights globally stems from the proliferation of exceptional laws, policies and practices adopted in the name of security and “counter-terrorism”.
+A profound and growing challenge to human rights globally stems from the proliferation of exceptional laws, policies and practices adopted in the name of security and “counter-terrorism,” and their creeping reach.
 Across its litigation, projects and publications, HRiP advances a holistic, human-centric and rule of law approach to security and calls for us to learn lessons from the stark failure of the ‘war on terror’.

 Examples of current case work include multiple cases challenging global practices of torture and rendition.
 The systematic abuse of ‘counter-terrorism’ to attack human rights defenders, academics, civil servants and others, and the undermine democracy and rule of law, as epitomised by recent human rights cases against Turkey and Kazakhstan.
 Together this litigation illustrates many of the egregious violations committed in the name of ‘counter-terrorism’ in the past twenty years, the impediments to truth, accountability, reparation and collective learning, and the insidious implications of the spreading reach of the ‘terrorism’ and ‘extremism’ label in the world today.